-- (a) A labor relations administrator (LRA or the administrator) shall be appointed by the County Executive in the manner set forth in subsection (c) of this section to carry out the duties set out in subsection (h) below. - (b) The administrator must be experienced as a neutral in the field of labor relations, and must not be a person who, because of vocation, employment, or affiliation, can be categorized as a representative of the interest of the County or any employee organization, including an exclusive bargaining agent for a bargaining unit permitted under this article. - (c) Subject to confirmation by the County Board of Supervisors, the County Executive shall appoint the labor relations administrator for a 4year term from no more than 3 (three) nominees jointly agreed upon and submitted by: (i) representatives of those employee organizations that have notified the County Executive or his designee of their interest in representing bargaining units permitted by this article, if no exclusive bargaining agents have been recognized at the time the selection process begins, or (ii) by the exclusive bargaining agents of the bargaining units permitted by this article, and (iii) an equal number of designees of the County Executive.
-If the Board does not confirm the appointment on the recommendation of the County Executive, an appointment must be made from a new agreed list of 3 (three) nominees compiled in the same manner.
+- (a) A labor relations administrator (LRA or the administrator) shall be appointed by the County Executive in the manner set forth in subsection (d) of this section to carry out the duties set out in subsection (j) below. - (b) Notwithstanding the formal appointment of a Labor Relations Administrator to administer the terms of this Article, the County and the exclusive bargaining agent for each bargaining unit may provide, in a collective bargaining agreement, for regular informal meetings between them in the form of an informal labor relations committee or other similar group staffed by representatives of labor and management.
+This committee or similar group should endeavor to address problems and concerns before they require the formal attention of the LRA. - (c) The administrator must be experienced as a neutral in the field of labor relations, and must not be a person who, because of vocation, employment, or affiliation, can be categorized as a representative of the interest of the County or any employee organization, including an exclusive bargaining agent for a bargaining unit permitted under this Article.

+- (d) Subject to confirmation by the County Board of Supervisors, the County Executive shall appoint the labor relations administrator for a 4-year term from no more than three (3) nominees jointly agreed upon and submitted by: (i) representatives of those employee organizations that have notified the County Executive or his designee of their interest in representing bargaining units permitted by this Article, if no exclusive bargaining agents have been recognized at the time the selection process begins, or (ii) by the exclusive bargaining agents of the bargaining units permitted by this Article, and (iii) an equal number of designees of the County Executive.
+If the Board does not confirm the appointment on the recommendation of the County Executive, an appointment must be made from a new agreed list of three (3) nominees compiled in the same manner. - (e) Should LRA responsibilities, as set forth below, be required before an LRA is appointed, the County shall secure such services from any impartial agency provider, such as the American Arbitration Association, the Federal Mediation and Conciliation Service, or a similar provider.
+Such impartial agency provider shall have all of the powers and responsibilities of the LRA as set forth in this Article.
+The impartial agency provider shall be mutually selected by the County and the participating employee organization(s). - (f) The administrator's services shall be subject to termination by mutual agreement of the County Executive and a majority of the exclusive bargaining agents of the bargaining units permitted by this Article, and with Board approval.
+If no exclusive bargaining agent has been certified, then the LRA's services shall be subject to termination by mutual agreement of the County Executive and a majority of those employee organizations that have notified the County Executive of their interest in representing bargaining units permitted by this Article, and with Board approval. - (g) If the administrator dies, resigns, becomes disabled, or otherwise becomes unable or ineligible to continue to serve within six (6) months of the date of appointment, the County Executive must appoint a new administrator from the list from which that administrator was selected, subject to Board confirmation, to serve the remainder of the previous administrator's term.
+Otherwise, the administrator vacancy shall be filled as provided in subsection (d).